mvdh7/PyCO2SYS/docs/index.md

 ## About

-PyCO2SYS is maintained by [Dr Matthew Humphreys](https://mvdh.xyz/) of [NIOZ Royal Netherlands Institute for Sea Research](https://www.nioz.nl/en)/[Utrecht University](https://www.uu.nl/en) with support from the main developers of all previous versions of CO<sub>2</sub>SYS.
+PyCO2SYS is maintained primarily by [Dr Matthew Humphreys](https://mvdh.xyz/) of [NIOZ Royal Netherlands Institute for Sea Research](https://www.nioz.nl/en)/[Utrecht University](https://www.uu.nl/en) with support from the main developers of all previous versions of CO<sub>2</sub>SYS.

 ### Contributing